garden-of-delete/airbyte-topiary/README.md

     `timeUnit`: units of time used (`hours`, `days`, etc)
 `status`: active or inactive.
 Note: an "active" connector with a schedule will start a sync attempt in Airbyte immediately upon creation.

 Optionally, a `syncCatalog` can also be specified.
-This monstrosity is specific to each source and contains the configration for each of the streams in the connection.
+This monstrosity is specific to each source and contains the configuration for each of the streams in the connection.
 Since the `syncCatalog` as expected by the Airbyte API is not particularly human readable, tentacle provides some options here:
 - If a `syncCatalog` is not provided, tentacle will retrieve the default sync catalog from the source and use that.
-Note, the default syncCatalog has all available streams selected with the defauly sync mode (usually "Full Refresh - Overwrite/Append")
+Note, the default syncCatalog has all available streams selected with the default sync mode (usually "Full Refresh - Overwrite/Append")
 - To modify the `syncCatalog` for an existing connection, I would recommend first syncing the connection to yaml before making changes and applying back to Airbyte.
 Read the "**The Sync Workflow**" section below to see how to do this.

-A connection connecting a GitHub source to a BigQuery destination might look sopmething like this (no SyncCatalog provided, so defaults will be used):
+A connection connecting a GitHub source to a BigQuery destination might look something like this (no SyncCatalog provided, so defaults will be used):
 ```
  - sourceName: apache/superset
     destinationName: community-data-bq